GSA/smartpay-website/src/content/stakeholders/index.md

 ---
 title: Key Players in the Process
 description: Learn more about the key players in the GSA SmartPay program with a description of their roles and responsibilities.
-intro: "Key program participants in the GSA SmartPay® program include:"
+intro: "Key participants in the GSA SmartPay® program include:"
 slug: "./"
 order: 0
 category: stakeholders